mattermost/mattermost-plugin-github/README.md

 ## Using the Plugin

 Once configuration is complete, run the `/github connect` slash command from any channel within Mattermost to connect your Mattermost account with GitHub.
-The command and its output isn't visible to other members of the channel.

 ## Onboarding Your Users